 - Students are expected to follow a sat nav instead of road signs

-- Manoeuvres such as the three-point turn are being scrapped in favour of pulling up on the right
+- Manoeuvres such as the three-point turn have been scrapped in favour of pulling up on the right

 - Students are expected to answer one of the show me, tell me questions while driving